How to Accept Payments Online: 7 Methods

 Much like their paper counterparts, eChecks will deposit money from the customer’s bank account to your business’ bank account, via an ACH (Automated Clearing House) software.
 All the customer needs to do is add some banking details into the online payment form, which is then processed by the ACH.
 Using eChecks allows your business to earn money and save trees – hooray!

-By 2023, it’s predicted that over 1.31 billion people worldwide will have used mobile payment apps over the course of at least six months.
+The data tells us that over 1.31 billion people worldwide are expected to be using mobile payment apps in 2023.
 Clearly, if you’re mapping out how to take payments online for your long term strategy, you probably need to start accepting mobile payments.

-Also known as mobile wallets, these apps store your bank card details on your smartphone, enabling you to make quick payments online (if the online store accepts mobile app payments, that is!)
+Also known as mobile wallets, these apps store your bank card details on your smartphone.
+The big perk of digital wallets is that they enable you to make quick payments online (if the online store accepts mobile app payments, that is!)
+Other benefits include built-in security features such as tokenization, encryption, and passwords.

 You’ll recognize the mobile wallets widely used in America, such as Apple Pay, Samsung Pay, and Google Pay, but there are some hugely popular alternatives in China – including AliPay and WeChat Pay – which you should consider if you’re looking to sell to the Chinese market.

-The majority of ecommerce platforms – including Squarespace Ecommerce, BigCommerce – will provide your website with the ability to accept digital wallet payments within their most basic price plans.
+So, how can you accept digital wallet payments?
+Well, one route is to use API integrations, but that can sound daunting if you’re a tech beginner.
+Luckily, the majority of ecommerce platforms – including Squarespace Ecommerce and BigCommerce – will provide your website with the ability to accept digital wallet payments within their most basic price plans.

 Further information: